Benefits of boozing outweigh harms, says survey

 Aha!
 So that's why people do it so much!

-Trick-cyclists in Seattle have confirmed a poorly acknowledged reality: that for many people, the benefits of drinking – even heavy drinking, on occasion – outweigh the downsides.
+Psychologists in Seattle have confirmed a poorly acknowledged reality: that for many people, the benefits of drinking – even heavy drinking, on occasion – outweigh the downsides.

-Psychologists at the University of Washington, conducting the study, contend that this is a matter of perception rather than reality and have dubbed the phenomenon "rose tinted beer goggles".
+Academics at the University of Washington, conducting the study, contend that this is a matter of perception rather than reality and have dubbed the phenomenon "rose tinted beer goggles".
 However their survey of 500 students was quite clear: the students overall expressed the opinion that for them, the positive consequences of heavy boozing ("boosts of courage, chattiness and joke-telling abilities, improved sexual encounters and more energy to stay up late") outweighed negative ones ("blackouts, fights, hangovers, missed classes and work").

 "It's as though they think that the good effects of drinking keep getting better and more likely to happen again," said Diane Logan, psychology grad student.